RobinBoers/school.geheimesite.nl/6VWO/TW1/Engels.md

 ## Symbolism

 - The first story is a metaphor for Jin's story.
 Like Jin, the Monkey King is also not accepted and cannot fit in.
 They are both met with rejection and bullying.

+## Discussion questions

+- **Why do you think the author decided to write American Born Chinese in the form of a graphic novel?
+What is its effect?** By telling the story via a graphic novel, it's way easier for the author to show and ridicule stereotypes and charicatures visually, which would not have been possible had the story been a novel.